SyedAddan/Lyrical/README.md

      ```bash
      make data
      ```
+     OR (alternative commands)
+     ```bash
+     python src/data/make_raw.py
+     python src/data/make_processed.py
+     python src/features/build_features.py
+     ```
-   - This command will fetch the dataset, preprocess it and will extract features from it as well.
+   - This/these command(s) will fetch the dataset, preprocess it and will extract features from it as well.
    - The raw dataset will be saved in the `data/raw` directory.
    - The processed dataset will be saved in the `data/processed` directory.
    - The extracted features will be saved in the `data/features` directory.